Searching ...

 5. Drain Covers: Check the pools and hot tubs for compliant drain covers to avoid entrapments.

 7. Empty Tubs and Buckets: Immediately drain bathtubs, buckets, and paddling pools after use.
-A small amount of water is enough for a young child to drown.
+A few inches of water is enough for a young child to drown.

 8. Life Jackets: Have children who can’t swim independently wear life jackets around the water.
 Floaties and noodles are not substitutes for safety measures and supervision.